use Texinfo::Common;

 $element.
 The command associated to the tree element should be

-a command that sets some information, such as @documentlanguage
+a command that sets some information, such as @documentlanguage,

-for example.
+@contents or @footnotestyle for example.
 Return true if the command

 argument was found and the customization variable was set.

-If not already set, set OUTPUT_ENCODING_NAME
+If not already set, set OUTPUT_ENCODING_NAME based on input file

 encoding.

-Split the $element contents at @|
+Split the $element contents at @| in at max three parts.

-Return an element containing the split parts in contents, or undef
+Return an element containing the split parts in contents, or undef if

 the $element has no useful content.
 The input $element

-is supposed to be $element->{'args'}->[0]
+is supposed to be the argument line element of

-commands such as @everyheading
+%Texinfo::Commands::heading_spec_commands commands such as @everyheading.

 Return true if the $name is a known customization option.